echiou/echiou.github.io/_work/reimagining-nail-polish.md

 ![][rnp-2]

 With my newfound knowledge about the cosmetic industry, I began thinking of various solutions, settling on a fairly simple one - a "sampler" of sorts, with small amounts of nail poish packaged together in seasonal or trendy color combinations.
-I then set off to make a website for it, designing each of the images in Adobe Illustrator, with some basic HTML and CSS, and minimal javascript.
+I then set off to make a website for it, with some basic HTML and CSS and minimal javascript, designing the images in Adobe Illustrator.
 The final site can be found [here](http://echiou.com/reimagining-nail-polish).

 ##Final Thoughts